1. Blog

 Global legal network built for cross-border cases

-AirHelp works with legal teams in multiple jurisdictions, including those needed for flights that start or end in the United States.
-This gives American travelers access to enforcement options that Europe-focused services may not offer.
+AirHelp works with legal teams in multiple jurisdictions, including those relevant for flights that start or end in the United States.
+This gives American travelers enforcement options that match the international nature of their itineraries.

 Higher acceptance of complex itineraries